 AI Risk Critiques: Index (links to many articles)

-Short summary and review of my book by Kaj Sotala:
+Short summary and review of Reflections on Intelligence by Kaj Sotala:

-Not directly about the subject, but still relevant books to read in my opinion:
+Not directly about the subject but still relevant, in my opinion: